thoresonjd/dsa-cpp/README.md

 ## Repository Structure

 - `bin` - Contains compiled executables (excluded from repository)
+- `docs` - Contains documentation for the data structures and algorithms
+- `external` - Contains external, third-party submodules
 - `include` - Contains header files for the data structures and algorithms and other utilities
-- `external` - Contains external, third-party submodules
-- `make` - Contains Makefiles for the programs in `test`
+- `make` - Contains Makefiles for the test programs contained in the `test` directory
 - `obj` - Contains intermediate object files (excluded from repository)
 - `src` - Contains implementation files for the data structures and algorithms and other utilities
 - `test` - Contains unit tests that demonstrate the data structures and algorithms